-Procedure: Let the employee know that the GIC will notify its life insurance carrier that the employee has left state service; the carrier will mail a conversion package to the employee’s home.
+Procedure: Let the employee know that the GIC will notify its life insurance carrier that the employee has left state service; the carrier will mail a life insurance conversion package to the employee’s home.
 Time limits apply.
-See the Life Insurance booklet on the Basic and Optional Life Insurance Overview section for details.
+See the Life Insurance booklet on the Basic and Optional Life Insurance Overview section of the website for details.

 Instruct the employee to contact their retirement board to confirm retirement eligibility.